Mississippian copper plates: Etowah and the Rogan plates

 The Rogan plates were discovered in a stone box grave within Mound C at the Etowah site by John P. Rogan in the 1880s.
 Several are very similar to plates later found at Lake Jackson Mounds, and it is believed that the Lake Jackson plates came from Etowah.
 The designs of the plates are in the Classic Braden style from the Cahokian area, and it is generally thought that some of the plates were manufactured at Cahokia before ending up at sites in the Southeast.
 The two Rogan plates were interred as a pair and are very similar to one another.
 The first is approximately 20 in and the second 16 in.
 Holes in the plates suggest they were once hung as a decoration.
 Other plates were found by Warren K. Moorehead at the Etowah site in excavations during the mid-1920s.
 The other plates are in a slightly different style and indicate that local artisans had begun production of their own copper plates in emulation of the Braden style.

-These plates, along with artifacts from Spiro and Moundville Archaeological Site were instrumental in the development of the archaeological concept of the S.E.C.C.
+These plates, along with artifacts from Spiro and Moundville were instrumental in the development of the archaeological concept of the S.E.C.C.